 Got the answer?
 Check it out at the bottom of the page.

-For more FREE QUESTIONS similar to Deutsche Bank’s online aptitude tests, register with Graduates First and take your FREE verbal reasoning test now!
+For more FREE QUESTIONS similar to Deutsche Bank’s online aptitude tests, sign up with GF and take your FREE verbal reasoning test now!

 Since working at Deutsche Bank will require you to use numerical skills and ability to interpret data from tables and charts, the Deutsche Bank numerical reasoning test will examine your ability to understand a previously unseen passage – as well as its data.
 You will be required to perform basic GCSE Maths calculations.